 Detective James Kelly was shot and killed in Oak Park, Illinois, while investigating several armed robberies that had occurred in Gary and Hammond.

-As the officers walked the men to a nearby corner with a patrol box, one suspect drew a second concealed revolver.
+As the officers walked the men to a callbox at Harrison Street and Austin Boulevard nearby, one suspect drew a second concealed revolver.
 Detective Kelly was shot and killed, while the Oak Park detective was wounded, but was able to return fire injuring another suspect.

-Two of the suspects were held, but the shooter fled the scene.
-On April 16, he and another gang member were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.
+The 31- and 32-year-old suspects were held but the shooter fled the scene.
+On April 16, he and another gang member, age 50, were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.